Skip to main content

 While GINA provides a critical shield, a deeper analysis reveals its precise architecture and, most importantly, its well-defined boundaries.
 For the individual using a DNA kit to inform their wellness protocol, understanding these limitations is as important as understanding the protections themselves.

 The law functions like a specialized tool, expertly designed for specific tasks but not intended for every application.
-Its protections are robust within their designated domains of health insurance and employment, yet they do not form an impenetrable fortress around your in all aspects of life.
+Its protections are robust within their designated domains of health insurance and employment, yet they do not form an impenetrable fortress around your genetic data in all aspects of life.

 The Legislative Gaps What GINA Does Not Cover